 FCPS requires a minimum of 25 credits to graduate.
 This includes the minimum 21 credits beyond the 8th grade that the Maryland State Board of Education requires and 4 additional credits that FCPS requires: 1 in math and 3 career pathway credits.
 Credit requirements are outlined in the chart to the right.

 The Maryland State Department of Education requires state-level, end-of-course exams aimed at raising academic standards and preparing students to compete in the workplace and post-secondary education.
-These requirements were updated in the fall of 2017.
-The state’s transition to new assessments in Algebra 1 and English 10, a change to the state’s Biology assessment, and the elimination of the incremental cut scores prompted the new requirements.
-Despite these recent changes, a student must still meet graduation assessment requirements in four content areas—Algebra 1, English 10, Government and Science.
+The state is in transition to develop new exams in Algebra 1, English 10, and Science (Biology).
+Despite anticipated changes, a student must still meet graduation assessment requirements in four content areas—Algebra 1, English 10, Government and Science.

-The transition may seem confusing because requirements are different for each of the tests and are different depending on when a student took the exam, and are different if the student received one or more assessment waivers.
+The transition may seem confusing because requirements are different for each of the exams, are different depending on when a student took the exam, and are different if the student received one or more assessment waivers.
 The following guidelines will assist in determining whether a student has met each requirement.

 English 10 and Algebra I